CuckooEXE/cuckooexe.github.io/_posts/2022-10-08-UltimateUpdate.md

  - The root domain hosts a legitimate looking "Coming Soon" WordPress site
  - Someone infected a website, `weddingrule[.]org` to serve an infected JavaScript blob
  - This JavaScript blob is obfuscated
- - The JavaScript blob only redirects to the malicious domain if it hasn't done that in the past (it will add a `__uta` key in your local storage)
+ - The JavaScript blob only redirects to the malicious domain if it hasn't done that in the past (it will add a `__utma` key in your local storage)
- - Even after manually removing traces of the `__uta` key, and trying to re-trigger the malicious site's content, the malicious site only returns an empty page.
+ - Even after manually removing traces of the `__utma` key, and trying to re-trigger the malicious site's content, the malicious site only returns an empty page.

  This is all pretty odd...

  Another route I want to take is see how the blob originally gets created and called from the acutal site.
 We'll go back into Chrome Dev Tools to check this out.
-I searched a unique string (`shntitiphss`) that was inside of the blob to see where it appeared on the page.
+I searched for a unique string (`shntitiphss`) that was inside of the blob to see where it appeared on the wedding webpage.
 The blob is wrapped in a `<script>` tag:

  ```html
 <script id="6049c9e9056fa8c121a67cbec179fdac-1" type="nitropack/inlinescript" class="nitropack-inline-script">